Hair removal options for dark skin—what are they and are they safe?

 - Laser hair removal

-Dark-skinned women who use these hair removal methods should still proceed with caution.
-"Any hair removal method mentioned could result in inflammation," Dr. Patel notes.
-She also adds that the risk of hyperpigmentation becomes greater if the inflamed areas are then exposed to sun—which is something to be aware of.
+Dark-skinned people who use these hair removal methods should still proceed with caution.
+"Any hair removal method mentioned could result in inflammation," Dr. Patel confirms.

 Is laser hair removal safe for dark skin?

 "A few decades ago, laser hair removal would have been rather risky for darker skin tones.
 Risks of discoloration and scarring were pretty high."
 As such, it was considered unsafe for skin types prone to hyperpigmentation.
-“Thankfully, advancements have been made, and now we have the safest laser machines for everyone," she said.
+“Thankfully, advancements have been made, and now we have the safest laser machines for everyone," she says.

 - It’s semi-permanent, so you won’t have to consistently put your skin through trauma.